 Time management concerns

-Effectively managing their time is something that adults with ADHD find it challenging to do.
+Effectively managing their time is something that adults with ADHD find challenging to do.
 Instead, they may do the following:

 - Show up late during events